cheniison/e2e-coref-pytorch/README_ENG.md

 ## Model training

 1. Obtain training data conforming to the input format according to "Dataset collection and processing"
-2. Configure related parameters in config.py and modify the data part in train.py to the data you want to train
+2. Configure related parameters in config.py, modify the data part in train.py to the data you want to train and transformer_model_name to the required transformer model
 3. run `python train.py`